laktak/chkbit/README.md

 - lines starting with `/` are only applied to the current directory
 - you can use `path/sub/name` to ignore a file/directory in a sub path
 - hidden files (starting with a `.`) are ignored by default unless you use the `-d` option

+## Database Usage

+*experimental*

+To use a chkbit database you need to initalize it first with `chkbit --init-db PATH`.

+Then you can run `chkbit` on anything below PATH and it will be tracked in the database.

 ## chkbit as a Go module